FactorySolution/delphi4docker/README.md

 - Please keep in mind that you can’t distribute the above-created docker image publicly because of license limitations.
 You can use it for your personal uses as you have the necessary Emabarcadero license

+# Compiling your Delphi projects using GitHub Actions

+You can compile your Delphi projects hosted on GitHub using the GitHub Actions for free.
+We have created a list of steps that you can follow in the Wiki File: https://github.com/lmbelo/delphi4docker/wiki/GitHub-Actions